robinoud/BADS7604_HW3_Deep-Learning/README.md

 <img src="https://github.com/robinoud/BADS7604_Deep-Learning/blob/4ec9a052a7fe7526bcd967b542eebf7e1574f438/Workflow%20of%20the%20experiment.png" style="width:600px;"/>

-## 2. Data Pre-processing
+## 2. Data Preperation

-Data Preparation for training, our team members try sampling several methods of pre-processing and observe the result for testing with the random Multilayer Perceptron (MLP) models.
-Next, we discuss self-experiment and found two interesting pre-processing methods and possible to use.
+In this section, we made an attempt to get data ready for testing with a self-designed MLP network.
+To share feasible methods with each other, we discuss the results of members' self-experiment.

-Additional from **`correctness`** and **`missing value`**, this dataset needs to be managed the difference of many attributes including numerical and categorical values.
-Usually, traditional machine learning requires a numerical format for training and prediction.
+In addition to **`correctness`** and **`missing value`**, the different types of attributes including numerical and categorical values need to be managed.
+Since traditional machine learning usually requires a numerical format for training and making a prediction.
 So we have to **`convert the categorical values to numerical values`** such as WorkClass, Education, Marital-Status, Occupation, Relationship.